georginapuig/key-codes/README.md

-# key-codes
+# key-codes ⌨️

-Press any key to get the Javascript key code.
+Press a key to see the corresponding Javascript key code.